This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Mathematical formatting is hard.

 There hasn’t been very good support for math on the Web.
-Some of the solutions are:
+Some of the approaches to it that have been developed are:

 The official, ultimate solution is MathML.
-As of this writing, it is just starting to be supported to some degree by two of the major browsers.
-MathML is not a lightweight solution though.
+As of this writing, it should be a mature product, but it has suffered setbacks, and isn't universally supported.
+MathML is not a lightweight solution, though.
 It is easy to generate automatically, but hard to type by hand (as opposed to LATEX).
-If you want just a single formula in a web page, the difficulties of using MathML might not seem worth the effort of learning it.
+For a single formula in a web page, the difficulties of using MathML might not seem worth the effort of learning it.
+(Of course, there are programs that automate the generation of MathML code.)

-This is an investigation of solutions for formating math in standard HTML, enhanced by the widely-supported formatting language CSS.
+This is an investigation of solutions for formatting math in standard HTML, enhanced by the widely-supported formatting language CSS.
 I have striven for

 In contrast to the graphics approaches, this has the added benefits that the text